takac/vim-spotifysearch/README.markdown

 On Sight                                              Kanye West                        Yeezus Guilt Trip                                            Kanye West                        Yeezus

 Just hit enter to have the song played by spotify.
+If you want, you can even hit enter on the artists (for a list of their albums) and albums (for a list of all the songs in that album).

 <img src="screenshot.png" height="80%" width="80%" alt="screenshot"/>